Will MCATs scores be required to apply?

 While we hope to see you on campus, if your situation requires you to learn remotely in the coming academic period, our online curriculum will provide you with the same quality education that students will receive on campus.
 Please give this some careful consideration and let us know your decision.
 All accepted students have been sent an email in which you can submit your decision.

 In order to reserve their seats, students should submit their deposits as soon as possible after acceptance.
-This allows us to start assisting you with financial aid.
-In addition, if you plan on coming to our Antigua campus, we can start helping you with housing, vaccinations, and other travel arrangements.
+This allows us to start assisting you with financial aid, housing, vaccinations, and other travel arrangements.

 Admissions interviews will not be impacted.
 AUA continues to work around the clock with all candidates virtually.

 AUA’s gymnasium, library, food court, study areas, and small group rooms are all available to students on campus, all with social distancing norms in place.

 What travel restrictions are in place for Antigua?

 The modalities for entering Antigua are guided by the Government of Antigua & Barbuda.
 Currently, the requirements are that all arriving passengers by air are to fill out a registration form.
 When you fill the registration form, you will need to identify yourself as an AUA Student.
 There will be screening at the airport and quarantine as necessary.
 AUA has been granted permission by the Government of Antigua & Barbuda to use its own student housing for quarantine.
 However, currently, it is the discretion of the Port Health Authority of the Government of Antigua & Barbuda as to where the arriving passenger will be sent.
 The form to be filled out will be given on the airplane.